-A bi-component summer-weight fabric combining merino and polyester yarns.
+A bi-component thermal fabric combining merino and polyester yarns.
 Superfine 19.5 micron merino wicks sweat away from your skin while the polyester provides a durable, non-pill outer.
-Lightweight at just 150 gm/m2 and machine washable.
+Lightweight and machine washable.

 All Ground Effect clothing enjoys a warm 40ºC machine wash.
 Try to avoid cold-water detergents and those with bleach, 'oxygen whitener' or fabric softener.

 The cold-water varieties have little enzymes that are super-charged to brave the cold but can damage technical fabrics and cause skin irritation.

 Bleach rots natural fibres like merino, strips the dye, attacks laminates of waterproof fabrics and can also cause skin irritation.

 Sodium Percarbonate (the main ingredient in oxygen whitener) can make colours run.

 Fabric softener and stuff containing it like wool wash destroys the water repellent finish on waterproof and water resistant fabrics, and can cause colours to run.

 As a rule of thumb, a product that is easy on the planet is also easy on your body.
 Select a mild plant-based soap like Ecostore, Earthwise or Aware.

 Hand washing is sometimes the only option on tour, but a washing machine rinses more thoroughly and is preferable if you have the choice.